-1.8 In practice, the location of the borrower determines which Secretary of State issues the indemnity.
-For example: a loan from Wales to England would be issued by the Secretary of State for Digital, Culture, Media and Sport; a loan from Scotland to Wales by the National Assembly for Wales.
-Owners resident overseas lending to an eligible borrower in the UK will normally be indemnified by the Secretary of State in whose territory the borrowing institution is situated, for example, a loan from France to Scotland would be issued by the Scottish Executive Education Department.
+1.8 In practice, the location of the borrower and the Department which sponsors that applicant borrowing institution determines which Secretary of State issues the indemnity.
+For example: owners resident overseas lending to an eligible borrower in the UK will normally be indemnified by the Secretary of State who is responsible for the borrowing institution; a loan by an owner resident in Wales to the National Gallery would be issued indemnity by the Secretary of State for Digital, Culture, Media and Sport as s/he is responsible for the borrowing institution.